Nuinalp/nuiverse/README.md

 ### Current version

-This version is a v0.0.8.
-See the documentation on https://www.nuinalp.com/pt-br/products/nuiverse/docs/0.0.8/getting-started/welcome.
+This version is a v0.1.0.
 ## Changelog

 Detailed changes for each release are documented in the [release notes](https://github.com/nuinalp/nuiverse/releases).